Obviously (video, 1 Min 15 Sec, 2012)

 Exhibited: Bonington Gallery, 2015 and COAST Festival, 2014

 Short Clip of the first narrative (of three) performed at The Lemon Tree, Aberdeen, July 2016.
+The scripted elements have since changed (during an update for Lyric Theatre in 2019).

 In this piece I explore the diagnostic gaze; suggested by Rosemarie Garland Thomson as “the unspoken question behind the stare, the question that inquires, “What happened to you?”
 This question seeks to affix a diagnosis to a disabled person, catergorising them as safely “other.”